Home > Buyers Guides

 In two words—unlikely, but maybe.
 Medicare covers medical equipment used in the home, specifically durable medical equipment.
 Because other family members can use a tub and it is not a direct form of treatment for an illness or injury, it is unlikely that Medicare will cover the cost.
 You can, however, try to get a written notice from a doctor demonstrating the necessity of the bariatric walk-in tub.
 With a doctor’s note, there’s a chance—still slim—that part of the expense could be reimbursed.

 Medicaid may cover a portion or the full cost of a bariatric walk-in tub, depending on your state of residence.
 This is because Medicaid can cover “environmental accessibility modifications.”
 If you can demonstrate the medical necessity of the tub, it’s possible that Medicaid will cover the full amount.
-Again, this varies by state so contact your provider to discover avenues for having the cost covered.
+Again, this varies by state so contact your provider to discover avenues for covering the cost.

-Given the expense of bariatric walk-in tubs and the amount of competition, sales and discounts can be found all over to help reduce the cost of these tubs.
+Given the expense of bariatric walk-in tubs and the amount of competition, sales, and discounts can be found to help reduce the cost of these tubs.
 Also, some veterans can receive aid for the cost and installation of a bariatric tub.
-If you’re interested in learning more, contact your local Veterans Affairs office.
+If you want to learn more, contact your local Veterans Affairs office.

 What companies offer Bariatric Models?